cisagov/LME/README.md

 3. Setup Nix
 4. set service user passwords
 5. Install Quadlets
-6. Setup Containers for root
+6. Setup Containers for root: The contianers listed in `$clone_directory/config/containers.txt` will be pulled and tagged
 7. Start lme.service

 #### NOTES:

-1. `/opt/lme` will be owned by the lmed user, all lme services will run and execute as lmed, and this ensures least privilege in lmed's execution because lmed is a non-admin,unprivileged user.
+1. `/opt/lme` will be owned by root, all lme services will run and execute as unprivileged users.
+The active lme configuration is stored in `/opt/lme/config`.

+2. Other relevant directories are listed here:
+- `/root/.config/containers/containers.conf`: LME will setup a custom podman configuration for secrets management via [ansible vault](https://docs.ansible.com/ansible/latest/cli/ansible-vault.html).
+- `/etc/lme`: storage directory for the master password and user password vault
+- `/etc/lme/pass.sh`: the master password file
+- `/etc/containers/systemd`: directory where LME installs its quadlet service files
+- `/etc/systemd/system`: directory where lme.service is installed

-2. the master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`
+3. the master password will be stored at `/etc/lme/pass.sh` and owned by root, while service user passwords will be stored at `/etc/lme/vault/`

 ### Verification post install: